 - Designed for continuous load testing

-- Can be integrated with commercial tool Gatling Frontline
+- Can be integrated with the commercial tool Gatling Frontline

 - Good reporting features